 Ipoh Malaysia is a popular destination in Malaysia, with history, street art, food and more, it is popular to visit Ipoh as a day trip or one day tour from Kuala Lumpur, or Ipoh makes a great place for a weekend away or short break suitable for foodies, family or with kids.

 This post covers Ipoh Malaysia, things to see and do in Ipoh, plus where to stay.
-We thought Ipoh was very much worth visiting and fast became one of our favourite places in Malaysia.
+We thought Ipoh was worth visiting and it became one of our favourite places in Malaysia.
 Find out why in this post!
+There are some great attractions in Ipoh for kids or families, and more near Ipoh.

 Book a one day tour of Ipoh from KL here. or choose a family hotel in Ipoh such as this one.